-But when Christina came into my life, I knew I was changed forever.
-This past winter, we talked in great depth of love, life, and climbing.
-She was there for me in a time when life felt hard and I needed somebody’s love and support, and she’ll never know how much that means to me.
-And even though we try to tell people what they mean to us, they’ll never really know.
-I opened myself to her about a restlessness that felt like it was taking over my life.
-She told me, “If you decide today to stop climbing forever, that’s okay.
+When Christina came into my life, I knew that I was changed forever.
+I struggled a lot this past winter with identity, and we spent a lot of time sitting in cars, in parking lots, talking in great depth about love, life, and climbing.
+There was a point in time when life felt hard, and I needed someone who understood me and she came through.
+She’ll never understand how much that meant to me–as much as we try to tell people what they mean to us, they’ll never really know.
+She once told me, “Even if you decided today to stop climbing forever, that’s okay.
 You’ll still be Kathy Karlo.
-You will still be you.“
+You will still be you.”

 Christina reminded me that it’s about climbing a route that you love, leaving out the expectations of what you can and cannot do, and learning from the rock.
 You can learn if you’re willing to be taught.